SeismicData/ASDF_definition/provenance.rst

 Why it matters
 ^^^^^^^^^^^^^^

-Provenance is a key step towards the goal of fully reproducible research.
+Provenance is a key step towards the goal of reproducible research.
 The final result of many research projects are some papers describing methodology and results.
 Due to many subjective choices greatly influencing the final result many papers are essentially one off studies that cannot be reproduced.
 Scientists need to be very disciplined if they aim for reproducible results.
 This problem only intensifies with increasing amounts of data common in modern research.